hanishkvc/prgs-sdr-kspecanal/README.rst

 To ensure that heatmap doesnt eat up any signal data, set the xRes to match the actual screen resolution of the heatmap and or lesser than it.

-NOTE: HeatMap by default uses pltCompress Max logic for its data and is Not user controlled.
+NOTE: HeatMap by default uses pltCompressHM mapped to Max logic for its data and is Not user controllable from commandline.